 - Tracking Words: Encourage your student to read the book title and subsequent pages with a “powerful reading finger” to track each word.
-If your student forgets, gently tap the next word with your own finger.
-Students tend to quickly catch the hint and resume tracking.
+If your reader forgets, gently tap the next word with your own finger.
+Readers tend to quickly catch the hint and resume tracking.
 If not, simply say “Finger, please” as a reminder.
 Tracking is essential.
 It helps establish focus, and promotes a strong learning loop (seeing, touching, hearing, vocalizing).

 - Supporting: Assure your student that you will fill in any word that is difficult.
 When you do, enunciate clearly and encourage your student to repeat the word clearly.
 A phrase like “Now you say it” works well.
 Although it is tempting to use words like “I know you know this one”, please refrain from doing so.
 Students are often challenged by high frequency words such as “of”, “if”, or “for”.
 Quickly vocalizing words without judgement increases fluency, promotes comprehension, and makes your student feel safe and supported.